venkataprasad5600/Medicine-Recommendation-system-using-ML/README.md

-# 🚀 Medicine-Recommendation-system-using-ML
+# 📌 Medicine-Recommendation-system-using-ML

-# Overview
+# 📝Overview
 This project aims to develop a Medicine Recommendation System that predicts diseases based on user-provided symptoms and provides:

-# description of the detected disease.
+# 🔎 description of the detected disease.
 Recommended medicines.
 Diet plans.
 Workout suggestions.